lukeWaninger/RiverRunner/doc/DesignSpecification.md

 * take_out_latitude: <em>real</em> - run ending point latitude (DD), FK->[addresses].latitude
 * take_out_longitude: <em>real</em> - run ending point longitude (DD), FK->[addresses].longitude

+Associated address information is process in `def parse_addresses_from_rivers()`.

 #### Temperature/Precipitation Data
+Temperature and precipitation data was gathered through individual requests for each station on the NOAA website.
+Each request returned a CSV file with all recording for the specific weather station.
+Addresses and stations were parsed from these files in `def parse_addresses_and_stations_from_precip()`.

 #### Snowfall Data
+Initial snowfall data was retrieved from <a alt='NOAA snowfall' href='https://www.ncdc.noaa.gov/snow-and-ice/daily-snow/'>NOAA</a>
+The function `def scrape_snowfall()` retrieves snowfall data for all reporting stations in Washington, one day at a time.
+Results are saved to 'data/snowfall.csv' and manually uploaded to the database.

+<b>relational mapping</b> - stored to <i>metric</i>, <i>station</i>, and <i>measurement</i>
+gathered attributes are
+* date: <em>timestamp</em> - timestamp measurement was recorded
+* lat:  <em>real</em> - geographical latitude of reporting station
+* lon:  <em>real</em> - geographical longitude of reporting station
+* location_name <em>varchar(31)</em> - name of reporting station
+* depth: <em>real</em> - recorded depth of snow measured in inches

+Addresses and stations associated with each measurement are processed from their respective latitude and longitudes through `def parse_addresses_and_stations_from_snowfal()` and saved to the csv file described above.

 #### Location Data
 Address information is retrieved using `requests` through Google's <a alt='Google Geocoding' href='https://developers.google.com/maps/documentation/geocoding/start'>Geocoding API</a>